 The Sheriff's Office is responsible for monitoring the subjects that have been ordered to have interlock systems placed in their vehicles and who are not assigned to probation supervision.
-The Sheriff's Office monitored approximately 37 subjects for violations and maintained oversight of their responsibilities, contacting the appropriate courts as well as the assigned Assistant District Attorney when a violation of conditions occurred.
-All interlock systems that are ordered as a condition of probation are monitored by the Greene County Probation Department, as mentioned above.
+The Sheriff's Office monitored an average of 27 subjects for violations and maintained oversight of their responsibilities, contacting the appropriate courts as well as the assigned Assistant District Attorney when a violation of conditions occurred.
+All interlock systems that are ordered as a condition of probation are monitored by the Greene County

+Probation Department, as mentioned above.
 The monitoring is subject to audit by the Division of Criminal Justice Services, as it has been in the past, at any given time.
-In early 2020, an in depth audit was conducted by The Governor's Traffic Safety Committee for the past several years of Greene County STOP DWI's operations.
-It was conducted successfully and the team that performed it was very happy with our organization and participation in the program.